 Here’s what our creek water looks like going in:

 And here’s what it looks like after filtering:

-The water is brownish red right out of the creek due to having a lot of iron and tannin’s in it.
-It isn’t completely clear after filtering as the ceramic filters I purchased are meant to leave some minerals in for taste, but I think it tastes better than the city water we had in Washington.
-Overall it cost about $35 to make this water filter, which is about what it costs us in gas just to get to town!
-This was an easy, fast and cheap project that I’d recommend to anyone going off grid, or to have on hand in a survival situation.
+The water is brownish red right out of the creek.
+This is due to having a lot of iron and tannin’s in it.
+It isn’t completely clear after filtering either.
+The ceramic filters I purchased are meant to leave some minerals in for taste, but I think it tastes better than the city water we had in Washington.
+Overall it cost about $35 to make this water filter.
+That’s about what it costs us in gas just to get to town!
+This was an easy, fast and cheap project that I’d recommend to anyone going off grid.
+Or have the materials on hand in a SHTF situation.